Models for rational $(\infty, 1)$-categories

 commutes up to homotopy, where $\tau$ denotes the inclusion.
 Homotopy commutativity implies that $[f]=g_{\ast}([\tau])$.
 As $S^{n}_{M^{-1}\mathbb{Z}}$ is $M$-local, there is a unique element $\dfrac{1}{m} \cdot [\tau]$ in $\pi_{n}(S^{n}_{M^{-1}\mathbb{Z}})$, and we define $\dfrac{1}{m} \cdot [f]=g_{\ast}\left(\dfrac{1}{m} \cdot [\tau]\right)$. \end{proof}

-\section{The model category for rational spaces}
+\subsection{The model category for rational spaces}

 Let $M$ be a multiplicative subset of $\mathbb{Z}$.
-Using our characterization from Section \ref{section3}, we left Bousfield localize the model category of simplicial sets to get a model category whose fibrant objects are the $M$-local Kan complexes.
-In particular, we obtain a model category whose fibrant objects are the rational Kan complexes. \\ \\ Our characterization of $M$-local spaces in Proposition \ref{illdothisonenonsc} prompts us to left Bousfield localize ${\mathcal{SS}\mathrm{ets}}$ at the set We characterize the $T_{M^{-1}\mathbb{Z}}$-local objects in terms of the counterpart of Definition \ref{deflocalnonscdef} for simplicial sets.
+Our characterization of $M$-local spaces in Proposition \ref{illdothisonenonsc} prompts us to left Bousfield localize ${\mathcal{SS}\mathrm{ets}}$ at the set We characterize the $T_{M^{-1}\mathbb{Z}}$-local objects in terms of the counterpart of Definition \ref{deflocalnonscdef} for simplicial sets.

 \begin{definition} Let $M$ be a multiplicative subset of $\mathbb{Z}$.
 A simplicial set $K$ is \emph{$M$-local} if $|K|$ is an $M$-local space.
 A simplicial set $K$ is \emph{rational} if $|K|$ is a rational space. \end{definition} To transfer our work in Section \ref{section3.2} from topological spaces to simplicial sets, we use the following proposition.